5 Spots to Get Your Hike and Grub On in Colorado Springs

 Right and Up tip: Red Leg doesn’t serve their own food, but check their Facebook page or call to find out which delicious food truck will be available when you arrive.

-Cover Photo by Joel Tonyan.
-All other photos by Christine Maxwell unless otherwise noted
+All photos by Christine Maxwell unless otherwise noted.

 Christine Maxwell is an Army spouse currently stationed at Fort Carson, CO, with her husband and son.
 She is a personal finance junkie and the founder of Her Money Moves, a blog about personal finances, careers and military culture for military spouses and their families.